aemperor/simpleChat/README.md

 * REST - Jersey/JaxRs
 * Test - JUnit/Mockito

-Caveat
----
-The default timeout time is implemented but specifying a custom timeout is not.
-All messages will expire 60 seconds after creation.

 How to start the UnderArmour application
 ---
 1. Set the DATABASE_URL environment variable to `"postgres://fhvequzhzcsbls:6e9dcc2e81b055bd7b9772eadd4f78be036e0bc17bd8d4efc4a1e2c7ac7e4401@ec2-107-22-211-182.compute-1.amazonaws.com:5432/de0hih3bm64i62"` i.e. <br>